qmk/qmk_firmware/users/ericgebhart/readme.md

 a Navigation layer which is all mouse, arrows, home, end, tab, page up, down,  5 mouse buttons and so on.

+There are a growing number of choices, left and right sided mouse layers right side arrows etc, and some monolithic nav layers like the one shown below.

 There is also a split layer, with arrows etc on the right, and smart mods and N-shots on the other.
 A left side mouse layer is accessible from the first nav layer.
 There are various choices at this point.
 It is best to look at the config.h for clues.
-All are similar to the map below.

 The miryoku nav and mouse layers are somewhat but not terribly different.

-#### Navigation layer with optional 4th/bottom Row....
+#### One of the Navigation layers.

 ```
 M = Mouse